 It is often useful to provide visual aids in reports, posters and papers.
-As such, PEAKS 4.2 provides the facility to export high quality images of a spectrum or part of a spectrum zoomed in.
+As such, PEAKS 4.5 provides the facility to export high quality images of a spectrum or part of a spectrum zoomed in.
 In any case, PEAKS allows us to export exactly what's shown on the screen.
 So to export an image:

-1. Bring up the main processing window for an MS/MS spectrum by double-clicking on its precursor ion mz, or by double clicking a

-- peptide in any of the reports.
-The main processing window shows us the spectrum of interest, along with any peptides matched to it. - 2.
-Set up the colour, typeface and size of labels and peaks on the spectrum.
+- 1. Bring up the main processing window for an MS/MS spectrum by double-clicking on its precursor ion mz, or by double clicking a peptide in any of the reports.
+The main processing window shows us the spectrum of interest, along with any peptides matched to it. - Set up the colour, typeface and size of labels and PEAKS on the spectrum.
 To do so, choose Edit menu → Configuration → Environment Preferences.
 Within the Environment preferences dialogue, choose the 'Colour' or 'Display' tab to get at the relevant settings. - 3. (optional) If we want to export a picture of the Ion Table, we should configure what columns are shown in the ion table before the export.
-To do so, select one of the Ion Table Editor tabs from the Environment Preferences dialogue. - 4. (optional) If we want to export a zoomed in region of the spectrum, we must do so now by clicking and dragging horizontally over the area of interest. - 5.
-Click the export results button on the main processing window toolbar, or right-click on any frame within the main processing window and choose "Export Image" from the pop-up menu. - 6.
+To do so, select one of the Ion Table Editor tabs from the Environment Preferences dialogue. - 4. (optional) If we want to export a zoomed in region of the spectrum, we must do so now by clicking and dragging horizontally over the area of interest.

+- 5. Click the export results button on the main processing window toolbar, or right-click on any frame within the main processing window and choose "Export Image" from the pop-up menu. - 6.
 The Image Export Options Dialogue appears.
 On this window you can export:

-- Choose what you want to export. - b.
+- a.
+Choose what you want to export. - b.
 Select a file type.
-Four popular formats are supported., but either GIF or PNG formats are recommended. - c.
-Choose a file name.
-We can browse by clicking the folder icon or just type a file name in the box.
+Four popular formats are supported., but either GIF or PNG formats are recommended.